kitos/kitos.github.io/src/_content/blog/adaptive-layout-in-react-apps-with-ssr_en.md

 ---
 ## Mystique

 While working on migration of part our [main web-site](https://tourlane.de) to [gatsby](http://gatsbyjs.org), we faced really weird problem: one of a links in navigation menu wasn't styled on initial load.
+It was reproducible only on the desktop.

 ![Navigation menu with unstyled link](/images/uploads/broken-link.jpg "Unstyled link")